opencast/opencast/docs/guides/admin/docs/modules/liveschedule.md

 # The same mime-type applies to all flavors and resolutions
 live.mimeType=video/x-flv

-# If a comma-separated list is informed, several streams links will be generated, one for each
+# If a comma-separated list is provided, several streams links will be generated, one for each
 # resolution-targetFlavor combination.
 # Default is presenter/delivery
 #live.targetFlavors=presenter/delivery